abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2043)](https://user-images.githubusercontent.com/120498080/207792466-697fca77-ced7-4c0f-b1da-4283731ff720.png)

 ### I/O Planning
-- To obsreve the differnet pins of FPGA
+- It se to obsreve the differnet pins of FPGA
 ![Screenshot (2044)](https://user-images.githubusercontent.com/120498080/207792629-8a565a89-b586-48dc-9be4-0dd4756585db.png)

 ### Mapping I/O Ports to the pins of the FPGA
 - If we do not have access to FPGA board then we can use the scheamitic of basis 3 and map the pins accordingle
-#### Sceheamitic of basis 3
+#### Scheamatc of Basys3 Board
 [SCHEMATIC PDF](https://digilent.com/reference/_media/reference/programmable-logic/basys-3/basys-3_sch.pdf)
 ![Screenshot (2046)](https://user-images.githubusercontent.com/120498080/207820032-b6efb987-a4ae-45eb-af8a-756cf998eaf4.png)
 #### Mapping in constarints.edx file